youjunxu/ibaby/README.md

 Go to directory web/src/main

 #####Unix/Linux
-In Unix/Linux we can use ln -s ./sqlserver ./resouces as sqlserver development.
+In Unix/Linux we can use ln -s ./mssql ./resouces as sqlserver development.

 #####Windows
-In Windows platform, you can just copy sqlserver directory to resouces.
+In Windows platform, you can just copy *mmsql* directory to resouces.
-NOTICE:you can't just rename sqlserver to resouces.
+**NOTICE:you can't just rename mssql to resouces.**